-The tour can be tailored to the age and interest of the students, from pre-school trips to the farm, to grade-schoolers exploring the county’s past, high school students reading Moby-Dick, or college students looking to know more about his writing process.
+Our traditional house and grounds tour focuses on Arrowhead as the site where Herman Melville wrote Moby-Dick in 1850-51, as well as a number of other well-known works, including the Piazza Tales.
+While telling his story we also touch upon the history of the house, the farm, of Pittsfield, and of Berkshire County.
+This tour can be tailored to the age and interest of the students, whether the youngest visitors, grade-schoolers exploring the county’s past, high school students reading Melville, or college students looking to know more about his writing process.

 For questions or to make a reservation, please contact the Executive Director.